Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 ![Capacity constraint](figures/05_capacity_constraint.png)

 **Transformer loading is driven by power factor, not by active power.** Apparent power peaks at 712 kVA on 5 August at 15:30 (677 kW at a 0.951 power factor), which is *not* the moment of the facility active-power peak on 12 August (682 kW at 0.961, or 710 kVA).
 Against a 1,000 kVA nameplate, the transformer therefore runs at 71% of rating in the worst case, even when a single unit carries the full site load.
 Average apparent power over the period is 610 kVA.

+Transformer loading is driven by power factor, not by active power.
+Apparent power peaks at 712 kVA on 5 August at 15:30 (677 kW at a 0.951 power factor), which is not the moment of the facility active-power peak on 12 August (682 kW at 0.961, or 710 kVA).
+Against a 1,000 kVA nameplate, the transformer therefore runs at 71% of rating in the worst case, even when a single unit carries the full site load.
+Average apparent power over the period is 610 kVA.

 ### Peak Energy Balance